golobby/config/README.md

 // Use myConfig...
 ```

-You must add a `dotenv` tag for each field that determines the related dot env key.
+You must add a `env` tag for each field that determines the related dot env key.
 If there isn't any value for a field in the related file, it ignores the struct field.

 You can read more about this feeder in the [GoLobby DotEnv](https://github.com/golobby/dotenv) package repository.

-#### Feeding using Env (OS Env Vars)
+#### Env Feeder
 You may keep it simple stupid with no configuration files at all!

 The `Env` feeder works fine in simple cases and cloud environments.
-It feeds your struct by OS environment variables.
+It feeds your structs by OS environment variables.
 This feeder is built on top of the [GoLobby Env](https://github.com/golobby/env) package.

 ```go